-Tired of diapers, rewards that don’t work and drawn-out potty training that take forever?
+Tired of diapers, rewards that don’t work, and drawn-out potty training?
 Learn about potty training in three days with these instructions!

-“We potty-trained our two boys by keeping them naked around the house for a few days,” a coworker shared.
-“Without diapers, they were more aware and didn’t like pooping or peeing naked.
-So they were more inclined to use the potty,” he said.
+“We potty-trained our two boys by keeping them undressed around the house for a few days,” a coworker shared.
+“Without diapers, they were more aware of pooping and peeing, and didn’t like it, so they were more inclined to use the potty,” he explained.

 Other words of wisdom came from my mother-in-law.
 She recently potty-trained another one of her grandkids using the same bare-bottom method.
-She kept him naked from the bottom down, and when he felt the urge to pee or poop, he’d run to the potty.
+She kept him undressed from the bottom down, and when he felt the urge to pee or poop, he’d run straight to the bathroom.

 Potty training in three days

-“I have to say I am quite shocked on how easy this is especially with two.
+“I have to say I am quite shocked on how easy this is especially with twins.
 It’s my first day alone as daddy has gone to work but no anxiety at all.
 I think my boys have nailed it.
-I 100% recommend.”
+I 100% recommend.” -Natalie

-Day 1: Stay home all day with your toddler bare bottom
+Day 1: Stay home all day with your child bare bottom

-Stay home the entire day and keep your toddler naked on the bottom.
-I was scared and expecting the worst: puddles of pee on the carpet, poop smeared everywhere.
-Surprisingly, he wasn’t as messy as I thought, even for the first day.
+I was scared and expected the worst: puddles of pee on the carpet, poop smeared everywhere.
+Surprisingly, it wasn’t as messy as I thought, even for the first day.

-Yes, one all-out pee fest took place where it was as if I took a watering can of pee and just poured it on our carpet.
-But usually he would start with a few drops before looking up at me.
-At that point, we’d run to the potty and he’d finish his business there.
+Yes, at one point, he did pee as if he were a watering can pouring water all over the floor (we did lots of laundry that day!).
+But usually he’d start with a few drops before looking up at me, at which point, we’d run to the potty and he’d finish his business there.

 Day 2: Take a one one-hour outing with only pants or shorts

-Day 2 is a repeat of the first, except this time you should leave the house for one full hour without diapers or undies.
-I like to stress no undies because kids can mistake them for diapers and think they’re able to pee and poop in them.
+Day two will be a repeat of the first, except this time, you’ll leave the house for one full hour without diapers or undies.
+Yup, even no undies, because he might mistake them for diapers and think he can pee and poop in them.

 - a change of clothes and undies